cronvel/terminal-kit/README.md

 # Features

-* colors, 256 colors if the terminal support it
+* colors, 256 colors if the terminal supports it
 * styles (bold, underline, italic, and many more)
 * string formating
 * style mixing